cferdinandi/astro/README.md

 The `_config.scss` and `_mixins.scss` files are the same ones used in [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_astro-*.css` files right into Kraken without making any updates.
 Or, adjust the variables to suit your own project.

-Plus versions of Astro require `astro-plus.js`, and [classList.js](https://github.com/eligrey/classList.js), a polyfill that extends `classList` support back to IE8.
-Basic versions can omit both of these files.
+Plus versions of Astro require `astro-plus.js`, and [classList.js](https://github.com/eligrey/classList.js) and `bind-polyfill.js`, polyfills that extend ECMAScript 5 API support to more browsers.
+Basic versions can omit these files.

 ### 2. Add the markup to your HTML.